Featured Resource:

-After a tumultuous 2021, filing your taxes this year could be complicated.
+After a tumultuous few years, filing your taxes this year could be complicated.
 Maybe you stopped working, realized investment gains, created an estate plan, or went from itemizing to claiming the standard deduction or vice versa.
 There are many factors that can impact whether your taxes will increase and whether you need to rethink your tax strategy.

 Many Americans rely primarily on Social Security in retirement, and even if you don’t, you still want to know how to claim your maximum benefit.
 Although you will most likely not be able to maintain your current lifestyle on a Social Security benefit alone, it can make up a significant portion of your income and is guaranteed for as long as you live.

-Here’s proof that funding retirement has changed: In 1970, 45% of private-sector employees were covered by a pension plan.
+Here’s proof that funding retirement has changed: In 1970, 45% of private sector employees were covered by a pension plan.
 Now, 4% are covered.
 If workers do receive their pension, they may have to decide between receiving larger payments over their lifetime or receiving smaller payments over their and their spouse’s lifetimes.

 You taught your kids how to tie their shoes, to look both ways before crossing the street, and countless other lessons.
 But what have you taught them about money?
 Many parents may feel uncomfortable talking about the subject with their children, no matter how old they are.
 But, there are important lessons to teach your children about finances at any age.